 Set the parking brakes and place the transmission in Park.

 Open Brake Fluid Reservoir.
-Start by opening the hood and remove the brake fluid reservoir cap.
-This is necessary and will make it possible for you to press the caliper pistons in.
+Start by opening the hood and removing the brake fluid reservoir cap.
+This is necessary and will make it possible for you to press the caliper pistons.
 You will need to do this to fit the new thicker brake pads in the brake caliper.

 Loosen Lug Nuts.
 Before you raise the car, make sure to break loose the lug nuts.
 Please do not remove them yet; loosen them.

 Raise Vehicle.
 Use a floor jack to raise one of the front wheels.
 Carefully raise the front of your car with a jack and then support the car with jack stands.

 - Remove tire.
 Remove lug nuts and keep them in a safe place, so you don’t lose them.
 A secure vehicle with jack stands.
 Always secure the vehicle with jack stands.
 Don’t rely on jack alone.

 Remove Brake Caliper Bolts Locate the two bolts on the back of the front brake caliper.
 Remove both bolts.
 Use a 14mm socket and a ratcheting wrench to loosen the lower and upper caliper bolts on the caliper’s back and pull each bolt slightly out.
 You need to slide them out to allow room to remove the caliper.
 Secure the caliper.
 Use a wire to secure the brake caliper.
 Do not let the brake caliper hang, as this can cause damage to the brake hose.
 Lift the caliper off the brake pads and tie it with a rope to the strut to keep it from falling and void, putting tension on the brake line.

 Remove Brake Pads Once you remove the two bolts, you will pull out the caliper and remove the brake pads.
 Loosen the two rotor retaining bolts using a Phillips screwdriver.
 These bolts can be difficult to come out of and require that you use a Hand Impact Tool Set.